 not necessary for applicants who earned their bachelor's degree from UNI.

 - - All official school transcripts, each bearing the seal and signature of a school registrar and mailed directly from

-the institution to the UNI International Services Office.
+the institution to the UNI Office of Admissions.
 Academic records must be submitted in the language of

 instruction and accompanied by an English translation.

-- - A TOEFL score of 550 (paper based) or 213 (computer based), or 79 (iBT) for applicants whose first language is
+- - A TOEFL score of 550 (paper based), 79 (iBT) or an IELTS score of 6.5 for applicants whose first language is

 not English.
-Some programs may require a higher TOEFL score.
-IELTS will be accepted as an alternative to
+Some programs may require a higher score.

 - Graduate Management Aptitude Test (GMAT) score of 500 or above is required to enter the Master's of